Non-Hermitian Floquet Topological Matter -- A Review: Non-Hermitian Floquet phases of matter

 The models we considered above in this subsection do not possess the NHSE.
 It remains unclear whether the rich non-Hermitian Floquet topology could coexist with NHSEs, and how to characterize the topological bulk-edge correspondence in the presence of Floquet NHSE.
 To address this issue, we consider a periodically quenched non-Hermitian SSH model \cite{ZhouNHFTP08}, whose $k$-space Hamiltonian under the PBC takes the form of

-Here $k\in[-\pi,\pi)$ is the quasimomentum, $T$ is the driving period, and $\sigma_{x,y,z}$ are Pauli matrices. $\mu$ and $J_{1}/2+J_{2}/2$ are the intracell and intercell hopping amplitudes.
+Here $\mu$ and $J_{1}/2+J_{2}/2$ are the intracell and intercell hopping amplitudes.
 The non-Hermiticity is introduced by the asymmetric parts of hopping amplitudes $\pm i\lambda/2$ between the two sublattices.
-A sketch of the model is shown in Fig. \ref{fig:NHFTI3}.
+A sketch of the model is shown in Fig.~\ref{fig:NHFTI3}.
 The Floquet operator associated with $H(k,t)$ (for $\hbar=1$ and $T=2$) reads

-In symmetric time frames, it possesses the chiral symmetry ${\cal S}=\sigma_{z}$ \cite{ZhouNHFTP08}.
+In symmetric time frames, it respects the chiral symmetry ${\cal S}=\sigma_{z}$ \cite{ZhouNHFTP08}.
 We may thus use the winding numbers $(w_{0},w_{\pi})$ to characterize the Floquet topological phases of $U(k)$.
-The calculation of such winding numbers following the Eqs. (\ref{eq:KickU1})--(\ref{eq:w0p}) leads to the topological phase diagrams in Fig. \ref{fig:NHFTI3}(a)--(b).
+The calculation of such winding numbers following Eqs.~(\ref{eq:KickU1})--(\ref{eq:w0p}) leads to the topological phase diagrams in Fig.~\ref{fig:NHFTI3}(a)--(b).
 Interestingly, we find that despite Floquet topological insulators with large integer winding numbers, there are also various phases with half-integer quantized topological invariants.
-These unique phase are absent in the Hermitian limit of the model.
+These unique phases are absent in the Hermitian limit of the model.
 Their appearance is due to the Floquet exceptional topology induced by non-Hermitian effects in the system.
-The parameter regions which accommodate half-integer topological phases may further show Floquet NHSE under the OBC.
-In Figs. \ref{fig:NHFTI3}(c)--(f), we compare the dynamic winding angles of $U(k)$ with the winding patterns of its Floquet Hamiltonian vectors in different time frames {[}with $(J_{1},J_{2},\mu,\lambda)=(2.4\pi,0.5\pi,0.4\pi,0.25)${]} \cite{ZhouNHFTP08}.
-Their coincidence implies that we can use the dynamic winding numbers introduced in the Sec. \ref{subsec:DWN} to probe the half-integer quantized topological invariants of 1D non-Hermitian Floquet topological insulators with chiral symmetry.
+The parameter regions which accommodate half-integer topological phases may further show Floquet NHSEs under the OBC.
+In Figs.~\ref{fig:NHFTI3}(c)--(f), we compare the dynamic winding angles of $U(k)$ with the winding patterns of its Floquet Hamiltonian vectors in different time frames {[}with $(J_{1},J_{2},\mu,\lambda)=(2.4\pi,0.5\pi,0.4\pi,0.25)${]} \cite{ZhouNHFTP08}.
+Their coincidence implies that we can use the dynamic winding numbers introduced in Subsec.~\ref{subsec:DWN} to probe the half-integer quantized topological invariants of 1D non-Hermitian Floquet topological insulators with chiral symmetry.